White hole: Overview

-Origin
+History

+In the 1930s, physicists Robert Oppenheimer and Hartland Snyder introduced the idea of white holes as a solution to Einstein's equations of general relativity.
+These equations, the foundation of modern physics, describe the curvature of spacetime due to massive objects.
+Whereas black holes are born from the collapse of stars, white holes represent the theoretical birth of space, time, and potentially even universes.
+At the center, space and time do not end into a singularity, but continue across a short transition region where the Einstein equations are violated by quantum effects.
+From this region, space and time emerge with the structure of a white hole interior, a possibility already suggested by John Lighton Synge.

-The possibility of the existence of white holes was put forward by Russian cosmologist Igor Novikov in 1964.
+The possibility of the existence of white holes was put forward by cosmologist Igor Novikov in 1964, developed by Nikolai Kardashev.
 White holes are predicted as part of a solution to the Einstein field equations known as the maximally extended version of the Schwarzschild metric describing an eternal black hole with no charge and no rotation.
-Here, "maximally extended" refers to the idea that the spacetime should not have any "edges": for any possible trajectory of a free-falling particle (following a geodesic) in the spacetime, it should be possible to continue this path arbitrarily far into the particle's future, unless the trajectory hits a gravitational singularity like the one at the center of the black hole's interior.
+Here, "maximally extended" implies that spacetime should not have any "edges".
+For any possible trajectory of a free-falling particle (following a geodesic) in spacetime, it should be possible to continue this path arbitrarily far into the particle's future, unless the trajectory hits a gravitational singularity like the one at the center of the black hole's interior.
 In order to satisfy this requirement, it turns out that in addition to the black hole interior region that particles enter when they fall through the event horizon from the outside, there must be a separate white hole interior region, which allows us to extrapolate the trajectories of particles that an outside observer sees rising up away from the event horizon.
 For an observer outside using Schwarzschild coordinates, infalling particles take an infinite time to reach the black hole horizon infinitely far in the future, while outgoing particles that pass the observer have been traveling outward for an infinite time since crossing the white hole horizon infinitely far in the past (however, the particles or other objects experience only a finite proper time between crossing the horizon and passing the outside observer).
 The black hole/white hole appears "eternal" from the perspective of an outside observer, in the sense that particles traveling outward from the white hole interior region can pass the observer at any time, and particles traveling inward, which will eventually reach the black hole interior region can also pass the observer at any time.